Electron Transport Chain &

 You have free access to a large collection of materials used in a college-level introductory microbiology course.
 The Virtual Microbiology Classroom provides a wide range of free educational resources including PowerPoint Lectures, Study Guides, Review Questions and Practice Test Questions.

-3. Phosphorylation of ADP
+3. Phosphorylation of ADP (The Payoff!)